subodhchhabra/mac-dev-setup/README.md

 Open a fresh terminal.
 Now when you run `$ ipy`, it will launch the QT Console with your configured options.

-To use the in-line Matplotlib functionality (nice for scientific computing), run `$ ipy --pylab=inline`.
+To use the in-line Matplotlib functionality (nice for scientific computing), run:

+    $ ipy --pylab=inline

+To be able to run inline videos install:

+    $ brew install ffmpeg

+If you are getting an error message when running iPython with the following:
+> Python History requires SQLite, your history will not be saved.

+.. and you know you have sqlite installed, run `brew rm sqlite python` then `brew install python` and the error will be fixed.

 ## Numpy, Scipy, matplotlib, and scikit-learn